Awaissm111/Awaissm111/README.md

 # Hi there! 👋
-I'm **Awais Saleem**, a **Senior Software Quality Assurance Engineer** with over **5 years of experience** in ensuring top-notch software quality.
-I specialize in creating comprehensive test plans, executing test cases, and improving QA processes to minimize bug leakage and enhance product stability. 🚀
+I'm **Awais Saleem**, a **Senior Software Quality Assurance Engineer** with over **5 years of experience** in testing and end to end QA process of web and mobile applications across US financial, healthcare, and Al chatbot applications.
+Proficient in functional, regression, sanity, exploratory, and Al-driven test case design and execution.
+Contributed to faster release cycles with CI/CD pipelines integration.
+Strong understanding of Agile methodologies, cross-team collaboration, and quality ownership throughout SDLC.
+I aim to ensure product quality and support continuous QA improvement in your organization.

 ---